Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qOqS6B-RV4w.md

 ### Transcript

-> that version available somewhere i don't think so no it's not no
+> that version available somewhere I don't think so no it's not no